GSA-TTS/identity-site/content/_en/policy/privacy.md

 ---
 ## Our privacy act statement ## {#our-privacy-act-statement}

+The login.gov service is provided by the U.S. General Services Administration to offer the public secure and private online access to participating government programs.
+With one login.gov account, users can sign into multiple government agencies.
+Our goal is to make managing federal benefits, services, and applications easier and more secure.

+By accessing the login.gov service, you acknowledge and agree to this Privacy Policy and the login.gov Rules of Use.
+We will post any changes to these terms to this page.
+If the changes affect our handling of your personal information or are otherwise deemed significant, we will notify you by email.
+If we cannot reach you by email, we reserve the right to contact you by other means, including postal mail.
+If at any time you no longer agree to this Privacy Policy or any other relevant terms of the login.gov service, you may close your account.
 ### The Authority - Who authorizes the collection of this data?  ### {#authority}

 The information you provide is collected pursuant to 6 USC § 1523 (b)(1)(A)-(E), the E-Government Act of 2002 (Pub.
 L. 107–347, 44 U.S.C.
 3501 note), and 40 USC § 501.